 The same screening test that helped cut the number of cervical cancer deaths in half over the past 30 years is now being offered at Roswell Park to protect people at high risk of developing anal cancer.
 The Pap test makes it possible to detect abnormal cells (high-grade dysplasia) so they can be removed before they turn into cancer.
 It can also identify anal or cervical cancer in the very early stages, when it’s easiest to treat.

-Like cervical cancer, almost all cases of anal cancer are caused by the human papillomavirus (HPV), a sexually transmitted disease that infects about 75% of sexually active people at some point during their lives.
+Like cervical cancer, almost all cases of anal cancer are caused by the human papillomavirus (HPV), a sexually transmitted disease that infects almost all sexually active people at some point during their lives.
 The HPV vaccine protects against the types of HPV that are closely associated with cancer, but the anal Pap test is another line of defense for those at high risk who did not receive the vaccine.

 To perform an anal Pap test, a health provider swabs the anal area to collect cells, which are then examined under a microscope to spot abnormalities.
 At Roswell Park, anal cancer screening may also include anoscopy, a procedure in which a lighted scope is used to inspect the area just inside the anus.